vtexdocs/dev-portal-content/docs/guides/Integration-Guides/payments-integration-guide/split-payouts-on-payment-provider-protocol.md

 > ⚠️ The split payload is sent only if the payment provider supports this scenario.

-A supposed situation is shown below to explain how a **calculation breakdown** for split is performed:
+An illustrative example is shown below to explain how a **calculation breakdown** for split is performed:

 1. The registered commission is:
    a.
 16% for the Marketplace when buying the product from sellerX.